divio/divio-cloud-docs/documentation-standards.rst

 ---------------------------------

-This allows us to link directly to (for example) references in other Sphinx projects, such as `where we link to django CMS's caching settings <https://docs. divio.com/en/latest/reference/caching.html#caching-in-django-cms>`_.
+This allows us to link directly to (for example) references in other Sphinx applications, such as `where we link to django CMS's caching settings <https://docs. divio.com/en/latest/reference/caching.html#caching-in-django-cms>`_.

-The trick here is that unlike `:ref:` for example, `setting:` is not a natively understood by Sphinx - meaning that there isn't *by default* a way to refer to those in another project.
+The trick here is that unlike `:ref:` for example, `setting:` is not a natively understood by Sphinx - meaning that there isn't *by default* a way to refer to those in another application.
 However, we can *extend* Sphinx's capacities.

 See our `extensions.py <https://github.com/divio/divio-cloud-docs/blob/master
 /extensions.py>`_ for how we do this.